-Shammi Kapoor was one of the legendary actors of the Indian cinema.
+Shamsherraj Kapoor, fondly known as Shammi Kapoor was one of the legendary actors of Indian cinema.
 From the mid-1950s and mid-1970s, he was a superstar unparalleled.
-His acting style and the way he brought exuberance in his characters has, even till today, not found a match.
+His acting style and the way he brought exuberance to his characters have, even till today, not found a match.

-Because of his stardom, Shammi Kapoor was linked-up with many leading ladies of the industry as is always the case with many Bollywood superstars.
+It was because of his stardom that Shammi Kapoor’s love affairs were always the talk of the town as he was linked up with many leading ladies from the film industry.
 A lot is known about Shammi Kapoor’s filmography and his acting career, but not many know about his love life.
-So, let’s unravel women in Shammi Kapoor’s life:
+So, let’s take a deep dive into Shammi Kapoor’s love stories!

 Nutan and Shammi Kapoor grew up together as they were neighbours to each other.
 It is said that Shammi was in love with Nutan right from his childhood.
 The two were very fond of each other and the fact that their families shared a good bond, acted as a catalyst in their relationship.

-When they grew up to be teens, Shammi and Nutan decided to get married.
-But then, the problem crept up.
-Nutan’s mother, Shobhna Samarth had separated from her husband, and it was her actor-friend, Motilal on whom she could rely on opinions and suggestions.
-And it was Motilal who rejected Shammi and Nutan’s union.
-Eventually, Shobhna sent Nutan off to Switzerland for her studies and that ended a love tale which had begun in the innocent years of childhood.
-Later, Shammi Kapoor and Nutan acted in three films together and remained friends to each other for the lifetime.
+When they grew up to be teens, Shammi and Nutan had decided to get married.
+But then, Nutan’s mother, Shobhna Samarth had separated from her husband, and it was her actor-friend, Motilal on whom she could rely for opinions and suggestions.
+It was Motilal, who had rejected Shammi and Nutan’s union.
+Eventually, Shobhna had sent Nutan off to Switzerland for her studies and that had ended the childhood love story of Shammi Kapoor and Nutan.
+Later, Shammi Kapoor and Nutan had acted in three films together and had remained friends for a lifetime.

-It was in 1953, when Shammi Kapoor, along with brothers Raj Kapoor and Shashi Kapoor went to Sri Lanka for a star-studded cricket match.
-One day, on his tour, Sammi went to watch a cabaret performance in his hotel itself.
-And that’s where he met, Nadia Gamal.
-Nadia was, back then, the best cabaret performer in the world, and is often thought to have invented the modern belly dancing.
-In one of his later interviews, Shammi Kapoor confessed:
+It was in 1953, when Shammi Kapoor, along with his brothers, Raj Kapoor and Shashi Kapoor had gone to Sri Lanka for a star-studded cricket match.
+One day, on his tour, Shammi Kapoor had gone to watch a cabaret performance in his hotel, where he had met, Nadia Gamal.
+Nadia was, back then, the best cabaret performer in the world, and is often thought to have invented modern belly dancing.

 “She was gorgeous, and I am irresistibly in love with her.
 She was so beautiful that I could not take my eyes off her.
 I was totally bonkers”.